 THE YUMMY FILLING REAL FOOD INGREDIENTS

 My first step is to zest an entire orange and squeeze all the juice from it and add them to a small bowl.
-Find my favorite zester and mixing bowl set in my Amazon Shop.
+Find my favorite zester and mixing bowl set in our Walmart.com Shop.

 Then add buttermilk, yogurt, melted butter and an egg to the bowl and whisk everything together.
 Stir in the oatmeal with a spatula and let them rest while preparing the other ingredients.
 It keeps the oatmeal from being too dry and I prefer moist muffins.